-My husband said this was the most life changing Vegan Pumpkin Curry, the best curry he ever had!
+My husband said this was the most life changing Pumpkin Curry, the best curry he ever had!
 Gluten free, paleo, whole30 and healthy too!

 I know I know I know, calling something life changing is so hokey and overdone

 Mr. FFF SRSLY told me that this is the BEST curry he has ever had in his life.
 AND he grew up in Nepal and they know their curries over there!

 He has made me make it over and over and over again and he is just not falling out of love with it.

 Why This Easy 1-Pot Pumpkin Curry is Awesome

 You want to know what I LOVE in a weeknight meal?
 Something that’s quick and easy to throw together at the end of a long day that ALSO hits the mark on taste!
 Tonight’s pumpkin curry recipe is both simple and delicious, and the absolute BONUS is that it’s a one-pan meal.
 Recipes like one pan mexican quinoa casserole and sheet pan paleo za’atar chicken thighs have me making them again and again because anything that is cooked altogether in the same pot/pan is my jam.
 This curry recipe brings together the coziness of fall with the warmth of curry to create the most satisfying and comforting meal ever!

 This vegan pumpkin curry uses a handful of healthy, wholesome ingredients- some of which you may already have kicking around your kitchen.
 Here’s what you will need to get started: